gobrenix/gobrenix.com/wp-content/plugins/backupwordpress/readme.txt

 No.

-**I'm not receiving my backups by email?**
+**I'm not receiving my backups by email**

 Most servers have a filesize limit on email attachments, it's generally about 10mb.
-If your backup file is over that limit it won't be sent attached to the email, instead you should receive an email with a link to download the backup, if you aren't even receiving that then you likely have a mail issue on your server that you'll need to contact your host about.
+If your backup file is over that limit, it won't be sent attached to the email.
+Instead, you should receive an email with a link to download the backup.
+If you aren't even receiving that, then you likely have a mail issue on your server that you'll need to contact your host about.

 **How many backups are stored by default?**